Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part VII by Brian Joseph Johns

 "Who's here?"
 Yirfir asked.

 "Your Nelony.
 I just saw her.
 They have her bound up at camp.
 She arrived as did you.
 Through the hole you made in the aether.
 The same way that I got us to this ridge.
-Except the ones that got you here make tunnels through the years themselves."
-She tried to explain it with sixteenth century language pausing for a moment.
+Except the ones that forced you here make tunnels through the years themselves.
+The dark alchemy if wicked ways," She tried to explain it with sixteenth century, language pausing for a moment.

 "This changes things.
 There is the possibility that they think that they have me as their prisoner.
 That means that we have them at a tactical advantage now."
 The Nelony Theearin observed.